Jimoh Buraimoh: Career

-WORK
+Work

 Jimoh Buraimoh's works have been exhibited both at home and abroad.

 Teaching

 Jimoh Buraimoh is also an efficient teaching artist.
 In 1974, he taught at the Haystack Mountain School of Crafts in Maine.
 He also taught at the University of Bloomington and other schools in New York, Boston and Los Angeles.

 Award

 He was given the U.S. Exchange Alumni Lifetime Achievement Award to recognise his significant contributions to the arts and long-existing cultural relationship between Nigeria and the U.S.